GoFast3/unity_homework4/README.md

 4. If the stack falls or a block is placed outside the base, the level will restart.
 5. After completing all three levels, you’ll reach the end screen, marking the game’s end.

-## Installation
-Clone this repository to your local machine: